 The archaeological site of Panamá Viejo is an exceptional testimony of colonial town planning; the ruins of its cathedral, convents and public buildings showcase unique technological and stylistic characteristics of its temporal and cultural context.

-The site also offers invaluable information on a variety of aspects of social life, economy, communications and the vulnerability of a strategic site within the geopolitical dynamics at the height of Spanish imperial power.
+The site also offers invaluable information on various aspects of social life, economy, communications and the vulnerability of a strategic location within the geopolitical dynamics at the height of Spanish imperial power.

 Historic District of Panamá

-The relocated town, known today as Casco Antiguo or the Historic District of Panama, not only had better access to fresh water but could be fortified.
+The relocated town, known today as Casco Antiguo or the Historic District of Panama, had better access to fresh water and could be fortified.
 The military engineers, moreover, took advantage of the morphological conditions that complemented the wall surrounding the peninsula, all of which prevented direct naval approaches by an enemy.

-There is a centrally-located main plaza (which was enlarged in the 19th century) and several smaller post-colonial plazas on the fringes.
-Most of the seaward walls of the colonial fortifications and parts of the landward bastions and moat survive.
+A centrally-located central plaza (which was enlarged in the 19th century) and several smaller post-colonial plazas are on the fringes.
+Most of the seaward walls of the colonial fortifications and parts of the landward bastions and moats survive.

-There are several exceptional examples of domestic architecture from the colonial period, above all the mid-18th century Casa Góngora, and also several hundred houses from the mid-19th to the early 20th centuries that illustrate the transformation of living concepts from the colonial period to modern times.
+Several exceptional examples of domestic architecture from the colonial period, above all the mid-18th century Casa Góngora, and several hundred houses from the mid-19th to the early 20th centuries, illustrate the transformation of living concepts from the colonial period to modern times.